LoQiseaking69/SephMV/README.md

 ## Usage
 - The `model.py` script can be run directly after setting up the environment.
 It will initiate the model building process and output the results.
+- The `model_eval.py` script evaluates the trained model's performance on the environment over a specified number of episodes.
+To use it, execute `python model_eval.py` after training the model.
 - To modify the model, edit the `model.py` script, adjusting layers, parameters, or the training process as needed.

 ## Contributing